ftlabs/fruitmachine/docs/api.md

 ### Module#appendTo()

+Appends the view element into the destination element.

+### Module#insertBefore()

 Inserts the view element before the given child of the destination element.

-### Module#insertBefore()

-Appends the view element into
-the destination element.
-Optionally specify an element to insert before.

 ### Module#toJSON()